apache/lucene/lucene/MIGRATE.md

 `(Reverse)PathHierarchyTokenizer` now produces sequential (instead of overlapping) tokens with accurate offsets, making positional queries and highlighters possible for fields tokenized with this tokenizer.

-## Migration from Lucene 9.9 to Lucene 9.10

 ## Migration from Lucene 9.0 to Lucene 9.1

 ### Test framework package migration and module (LUCENE-10301)